cmoussa1/py-hostlist/docs/source/developer_guide.rst

 Code Structure
 --------------

-For an overview of the various Python modules in py-hostlist, please see the Method Reference section.
+For an overview of the various Python modules in py-hostlist, please see the :doc:`method_reference` section.